 Even if you’ve never heard of Google Maps Saved Places before, you can probably guess what it is.

-It’s a way to save and manage lists of locations on Google Maps, view them right on the app, and share those places with others.
+It’s a way to save and manage lists of locations on Google Maps, view them right on the app, and share them with others.

 Maybe, because barely anyone uses Saved Places to its full potential.
 But they should.
-Anyone who uses Google Maps should be using Saved Places.
+Anyone who uses Google Maps should use Saved Places.
 Heavily.

 - Why Use Google Maps Saved Places